gravelcycles/Notes/SSH Onto The Lab Machines/README.md

 ## How to use public key encryption on the lab computers

-1. On your machine, `cd ~/.ssh`.
-You are now in the hidden folder on your machine that deals with SSH.
+1. On your machine, change directories to your machine's hidden SSH folder: `cd ~/.ssh`.
 We will need to modify these files slightly.
 2. In your .ssh folder, generate a public-private key pair by running the following command: `ssh-keygen`.
-You will need to name the file (I would recommend `id_rsa_<your_user_name>`) and provide a password (I would recommend leaving the password blank).
+You will need to name the file (I would recommend just `id_rsa`) and provide a password (I would recommend leaving the password blank).
 3. In your .ssh folder, open the file "config" with your editor of choice.
 You will need to add a few things:

     ```